 Where the fuel readiness framework will set the standard for the bunkering of new fuels, green corridor initiatives are seen as key to facilitate the deployment of fuels in practice, particularly on longer international shipping routes.

-Now it is time to put this into action and work together as ports to bring fuel suppliers and shippers on board so that we see the first sustainable vessels on these international routes within the next few years.
+"There has been a lot of talk about the need to shift to new fuels in the industry and multiple green corridor initiatives have been announced to address this", says Heather Tomley, Managing Director of Planning and Environmental Affairs for the Port of Long Beach, California.
+"Now it is time to put this into action and work together as ports to bring fuel suppliers and shippers on board so that we see the first sustainable vessels on these international routes within the next few years."